-On July 9, 2014, however, his daily walk would cross paths with overzealous Seattle Police officer, Cynthia Whitlach.
-Completely out of the blue, at 1:00 in the afternoon, Whitlach pulls up to Wingate and demands he drop his cane.
+On July 9, 2014, however, his daily walk would cross paths with overzealous Seattle Police officer, Cynthia Whitlatch.
+Completely out of the blue, at 1:00 in the afternoon, Whitlatch pulls up to Wingate and demands he drop his cane.

-Wingate, obviously surprised and confused as to what was going on, tries to figure out exactly what it is Whitlach wants.
+Wingate, obviously surprised and confused as to what was going on, tries to figure out exactly what it is Whitlatch wants.

 “Drop the golf club!” screams the officer, seemingly jacked up on her authority.

-“What? this is my golf club,” says Wingate having absolutely no idea why Whitlach is demanding he drop it.
+“What? this is my golf club,” says Wingate having absolutely no idea why Whitlatch is demanding he drop it.

-“You just swung that golf club at me,” Whitlach yells.
+“You just swung that golf club at me,” Whitlatch yells.